 - Clearplay.com, which seamlessly skips and mutes objectionable content without interrupting the plot.
 About $100 plus $8 per month for membership for new filters for new films (generally downloadable the same day as new releases).

 - Internet filter reviews.
 A site that lists ratings, reviews, and prices of various internet filter products, including Net Nanny, PureSight, and Safe Eyes.
 Internet filter products generally cost $40-70.

 SELECTING FAMILY-FRIENDLY MEDIA:

 - CommonSenseMedia.org, a nonprofit organization which reviews video games, movies, TV shows, music, software apps and books, and rates them according to their own rating system (such as “7+”, 16+”, etc.), providing more detail about specific content.
 Suitable products are suggested year by year for ages 0-17.

 - Kids First: Coalition for Quality Children’s Media.
 This nonprofit organization evaluates, rates and endorses children’s films, DVDs, CDs, TV shows and games using volunteer, community-based juries of adults and children from diverse backgrounds.

 This guide was written by Marci McPhee , who assumes all responsibility for errors.
 Comments welcome at marcimcpheewriter (at) gmail (dot) com.
-This document is downloadable from PrimaryinZion.wordpress.com along with additional information.
+This document is available at PrimaryinZion.wordpress.com along with additional information.